embEDUx/documentation/src/usage/usage.md

   miss potential functionality or the potential to help yourself in case of problems.

-## Submitting Build Instructions - Generic Overview
+## Submitting Build Instructions
-These build instructions are an attempt to give a generic overview what the process of specifying build instructions to the buildserver looks like.
+These build instructions are an attempt to give a generic overview for submitting build instructions to the buildserver.

+### Local Testing Notes
 Most of the steps in the work flow are basically the same for every product.
-However, a difference in occurs when building a RootFS: you will not be able to test the build locally before submitting your specification to the buildserver.
+However, a difference occurs when building the RootFS: you will not be able to test the build locally before submitting your specification to the buildserver.
-In the context of these documents, the case of a locally installed build server is not understood as local testing.
+In this context, a locally installed build server is not understood as local testing.

+### Generic Overview
 1. Locate and open **your** User Documentation

 1. Acquire the repository URL for the product you want to build.